KamilleModules/Ekom/doc/models/cart-info.md

 - cartInfo:
+    - displayPriceWithTax: boolean, whether or not (ekom suggested) to display the price with tax or without tax.
+                        This might be useful only to display/not display the tax line subtotal.
+                        See the ekom coin model figure related to display cart to see what I mean.

     - totalQuantity: sum of items.quantity
     - items: array of items, each item being an array with the following elements:
             - product_id: int, the id of the product